-- · basic knowledge and informed understanding of sport coaching; - the ability to teach technical sport skills by communicating effectively within a group; - fundamental knowledge to identify basic shortcomings that may exist as important variables in a coaching setup; and - ethical and professional behaviour in the coaching setup.
+- basic knowledge and informed understanding of sport coaching; - the ability to teach technical sport skills by communicating effectively within a group; - fundamental knowledge to identify basic shortcomings that may exist as important variables in a coaching setup; and - ethical and professional behaviour in the coaching setup.

-- apply basic knowledge in teaching technical skills to a group; - identify basic shortcomings that may exist in a coaching set-up; - distinguish between different leadership styles; and - act ethical and professional in the coaching setup.
+- Students have mastered the outcomes if they are able to: - apply basic knowledge in teaching technical skills to a group; - identify basic shortcomings that may exist in a coaching set-up; - distinguish between different leadership styles; and - act ethical and professional in the coaching setup.